Karen Memhardt

 I am a Licensed Professional Counselor licensed in Louisiana, Missouri, and Georgia.
 I have worked in various areas including substance abuse, co-occurring, and general practice counseling centers for over 10 years now.
 I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, OCD and ADHD.
 I also helped many people who have experienced physical trauma or emotional abuse.
 My counseling style is warm and interactive.
 I believe in treating anyone with respect, sensitivity, and compassion.
 My approach is cognitive-behavioral therapy.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek for a more fulfilling and happier life and to take the first steps towards a change.
 If you are ready to take that step I am here to support and empower you.
 I look forward to working with you!

-I am licensed in Illinois and Missouri with 35 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with grief and loss, depression, & coping with life changes.
+I am licensed in Missouri with multiple years of experience working in different fields of social work: from women’s health, to alternative sentencing to hospice.
+I also have connections to the special needs and lgbtq+ community.
+I have experience in helping clients with stress and anxiety, relationship issues, coping with grief and loss, & intimacy related issues.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-I specialize in Christian-based counseling and Cognitive Behavioral Therapy.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+It takes courage, time, and support to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I look forward to helping you find your path.

 Find a Therapist Near You in Cooter , Missouri